 It turns out that it’s super easy to spot and neutralize those conditions, once you know how.

 The Polarized Brain

 Yes, we have a simple way to question the conditions, so that they simply fall away—which leaves you UN-CONDITIONAL, or without conditions in that moment.

 But why do we create the conditions to start with?
 Well, I think it really boils down to the way our brains are wired.
 Our survival instincts are such that our brains are like an on-off switch—like electricity—and in fact they do run on electrical impulses.
 That makes the thinking brain a polarized “black-and-white” instrument whose job it is to make judgments: good/bad, fat/thin, smart/dumb.
 It wants to label things.
 That’s our survival instinct where we had to label: “That’s gonna hurt me; that’s something I can eat; that’s something I need to have sex with.”

 The brain is just wired to judge and label and categorize for survival—and also to have sort of a worse case approach to things.
 In order to keep us safe, it’s wired with a negative bias so that it’s scanning the environment for what could go wrong, how we need to take care of ourselves, what we need to be ready to do next.

 Labeling in Marriage

 That labeling gets applied to the players in a marriage, or any high-stakes relationship.
-What happens is there’s only this much energy within the container of the marriage, and there’s this polarized nature of our brains.
-Even if we start out as pretty much just similar personality types, we’re going to start looking at that person and saying, “Well, you’re that way—a way that I’ve already decided is not a good way to be in the world, and is a way I don’t want to be and in order to be happy, I need you not to be that way, too.”
+There’s only so much energy within the container of the marriage, and there’s this polarized nature of our brains.
+Even if we start out as pretty much just similar personality types, we’re going to start looking at that person and saying, “Well, you’re that way—a way that I’ve already decided is not a good way to be in the world, and it’s a way I don’t want to be and in order to be happy, I need you not to be that way too.”